Rocks coming to Life

 Join an exploration of 45 minutes max. by choosing the desired date, time and language.
 An accompanying person will explain the safety regulations in your chosen language and follow the group through the Casemates.
 Tickets are available here and at the Luxembourg City Tourist Office (Place Guillaume II).

-The Pétrusse Casemates are open every day and accompanied explorations take place at the following times:
+The Pétrusse Casemates are open every day (except on 25.12. and 01.01.) and accompanied explorations take place at the following times:

 Mo - Sa